 Florida landlords in Miami need to keep up with both rental market trends and Florida landlord-tenant law.
-Sometimes economic changes demand that you raise rent prices to keep up with the market others are forced by changes in the Florida landlord-tenant laws.
-Other possible reasons for you to raise rent in Florida include:
+Sometimes economic changes demand that a landlord raise rent prices to keep up with the market others are forced by changes in the Florida landlord-tenant laws' rent control measures.
+Other possible reasons for landlords to raise rent in Florida include:

 - Paying for maintenance, including all of the rental premises

 - Matching the current market rates